 IRR specifically takes the time value of money and calculates what the average return is over a period of time and annualizes it.
 Say you put that 10k in and made 7% per year for 5 years and compounded it each year that equate to a 7% IRR for those 5 years precluded that your 10k was returned to you at the end of the period.

-For what its worth most deals I deem meeting minimal IRR standards is 13-15% but you have to dig a little deeper to uncover the real placements of cashflows and capitalization events… and then dig even deeper to verify the assumptions such as occupancy, rent increases per year, and what reversion cap rate was used.
+Based on experience, most deals I encountered has a minimal IRR standards of 13-15% but you have to dig a little deeper to uncover the real placements of cashflows and capitalization events and verify the assumptions such as occupancy, rent increases per year, and what reversion cap rate was used.